skornehl/docker-workshop/template/md/orchestration/PITCHME.md

-create | Create one or more resources delete | Delete resources run | Run a specified image patch | Update one or more fields of a resource
+create | Create one or more resources delete | Delete resources run | Run a specified image patch | Update one or more fields

 +++
 @title[Exercise]